MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 - With a map, entity A can put something in the map of entity B, even when entity B doesn't ever look at that thing.
 - With messages, entity B can choose to ignore a message.

-The map approach is more suitable when there is a `poison_arrow` entity that needs to apply a lasting "poison" effect on a `human` entity, when the "poison" effect is something the mod came up with.
+The map approach is more suitable when there is a `poison_arrow` entity that needs to apply a lasting "poison" effect on a `human` entity, assuming the "poison" effect is something the mod came up with.
 If a human doesn't want to be poisoned, it could set an `unpoisonable` in its own map, which the `poison_arrow` could check for existence.
 If the message approach were to instead be taken, then every human would need to add code to handle being poisoned.

 ## Documentation, security, and type checking in one